TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab4.md

 ## Overview

-### Initial Editor Project

-For this lab and the following milestone 2, we provide you with an initial editor project.
-This project is a common starting point for all of you.
-It includes:

-* a parse table `common/Minimal.tbl` which passes all syntax tests,
-* a corresponding signature `common/src-gen/signatures/MiniJava-sig.str`,
-* a pretty-printing definition `common/src-gen/pp/MiniJava-pp.str`, and a
-* content-completion definition `common/src-gen/completions/MiniJava-esv.esv`.

 ### Objectives

 1. Specify rewrite rules `to-outline-label` which map AST nodes to labels in an outline view.
 You should include: